111 Industry Experts give their Best IT Career Advice

 Tony McCandless, CIO EMEA at FIS

 “Be flexible about what you do and where you do it.
-In 2017 the world is your oyster so don’t limit yourself.”
+The world is your oyster so don’t limit yourself.”

-“I would advise anyone starting an IT career in 2017 to familiarize themselves with the protocols, tools, and languages used to manipulate APIs.
+“I would advise anyone starting an IT career to familiarize themselves with the protocols, tools, and languages used to manipulate APIs.

 Whether a career takes you to the cloud or into data center operations or even networking, the ability to communicate with and manage systems via HTTP REST APIs is critical to a successful career.”